The Lake Erie College of Osteopathic Medicine has earned accreditation from the following states and organizations governing professional education.

 Doctor of Dental Medicine Program, School of Dental Medicine

-The dental education program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “accreditation with reporting requirements.”
+The dental education program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements.”
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611. www.ada.org/en/.

 Middle States Accreditation